maikReal/growthcast-proxy/README.md

 	)
 ```

-### Data processing logic
+## Data processing logic

 The logic of the FarcasterDataProcessor and FarcasterReactionsDataProcessor is described on the schema below

 > **TLDR:**
 >
 > - User logins to the Growthcast
-> - Starting to fetch his data from current day to his first day until his first day by batches
+> - Starting to fetch his data from the current day to his first day until his first day by batches
-> - Adding batches of data to database, so a service can get access to data without waiting for fethcing of all data
+> - Adding batches of data to the database, so a service can get access to data without waiting for fetching of all data

 ![growthcast-backend-schema](https://raw.githubusercontent.com/maikReal/growthcast-proxy/main/public/growthcast-logic.jpg?raw=true)

-## License
+# License

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]